Our current response

 Caritas Australia is using funds from our Asia Emergency Appeal to respond to the refugee crisis in Bangladesh.

-Caritas is providing urgent humanitarian relief to thousands of Rohingya refugees who have crossed the Myanmar border to the Cox’s Bazaar district in Bangladesh.
+Caritas is providing urgent humanitarian relief to thousands of Rohingya refugees who have crossed the Myanmar border to the Cox’s Bazar district in Bangladesh.

 The United Nations estimates that more than 600,000 people, most of whom identify as Rohingya, have crossed into Bangladesh since August 25, 2017, fleeing violence in Myanmar’s Rakhine State.
 (UNHCR, UNOCHA)